surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 - <b>Select Dashboard:</b> on selecting dashboard checkbox, it will email the dashboard result to specified email id.

-- **Report Layout**: Select the report layout using drop down list.
+- <b>Report Layout</b>: Select the report layout using drop down list.

 ![Image 8](https://raw.githubusercontent.com/sv18042016/fp1/59ffca65d9d61668e0299295f8bf5d33f89eafe3/images/New_version5/TD_JOBS_IMAGE9.png)

 **Image 8**

-- **Report Width:** choose report from drop down list ( large,medium and small)
+- <b>Report Width:</b> choose report from drop down list ( large,medium and small)

-- **Email Id** Enter email address to whom you would like to send the report.
+- <b>Email Id</b> Enter email address to whom you would like to send the report.

-- **Save:** Click on save button to save the task created.
+- <b>Save:</b> Click on save button to save the task created.

-Navigate to settings icon and click Schedule as explained above ( Refer image 5 ) and click run.
+<b> Note 1: </b> Navigate to settings icon and click Schedule as explained above ( Refer image 5 ) and click run.

-**Note:** Email recipient will receive the mail displaying the result for the report selected.
+**Note 2:** Email recipient will receive the mail displaying the result for the report selected.

 ## Job task type ( Query Sync Full)